tuxillo/tuxillo/README.md

 ### Hi there 👋

 I'm Antonio Huete, an IT enthusiast who contributes to some Open Source projects, most notably to the [DragonFly BSD operating system](https://www.dragonflybsd.org).
-I'm located in in Spain :es:.
+I'm currently based in Spain :es:.

 #### 👷 Check out what I'm currently working on